kubedb/docs/docs/guides/mysql/upgrading/minorversion/standalone.md

 8.0.3-v1    8.0.3     kubedb/mysql:8.0.3-v1                 149m
 ```

 The version above that does not show `DEPRECATED` `true` is supported by `KubeDB` for `MySQL`.
 You can use any non-deprecated version.
 Now, we are going to select a non-deprecated version from `MySQLVersion` for `MySQL` standalone that will be possible to upgrade from this version to another version.
-In the next section we are going to verify version upgrade constraints.
+In the next section, we are going to verify version upgrade constraints.

 **Check Upgrade Constraints:**